Skip to main content

 Ear moulds

 Impressions for new ear moulds can be arranged by telephone the clinic reception by telephone, text or email (see below).
 Ear moulds can be manufactured in a range of colours and some picture logos are available.
-Your ear moulds can be collected from the clinic reception on their return from the manufactures, posted out to your home address from the children’s hearing clinic or if requested in advance the ear moulds can be posted to you directly from the ear mould manufacturer.
+Your ear moulds can be collected from the clinic reception on their return from the manufacturer, posted out to your home address from the children’s hearing clinic or if requested in advance the ear moulds can be posted to you directly from the ear mould manufacturer.

 IMPORTANTIf you are a hearing aid wearer and you feel your hearing has changed or notice a change in your child’s hearing.
 Please telephone the clinic to arrange an appointment for the hearing aid and the ears to be checked.
 An appointment to re-test the hearing may also be required.